 CAFETERIA: The cafeteria is located on the first floor of the main hospital building.
-Students must wear their ID badge at all times when in the hospital.
+Students must wear their ID badge per NCH policy at all times when in the hospital.
 Their badge will allow food purchases at the discounted employee rate.
 If NCH has imposed physical distancing requirements, students must comply.